 10.1 Grant of Performance Awards.
 The Committee may grant Performance Awards under the Plan, which shall be represented by units denominated on the Date of Grant in shares of Common Stock (Performance Shares) or in specified dollar amounts (Performance Units), or represented by cash amounts (Cash Incentive Awards).
 At the time a Performance Award is granted, the Committee shall determine, in its sole discretion, one or more performance periods of, subject to Section 17.4 hereof and the discretionary acceleration provisions of this Plan, not less than one year and performance goals to be achieved during the applicable performance periods, as well as such other restrictions and conditions as the Committee deems appropriate.
 In the case of Performance Units, the Committee shall also determine a target unit value or a range of unit values for each Award.
-Each performance Award grant may be subject to such later revisions as the Committee shall deem appropriate including to reflect significant unforeseen events such as changes in law, accounting practices or unusual or nonrecurring items or occurrences.
+Each performance period shall be determined by the Committee.
+The performance goals applicable to a Performance Award grant may be subject to such later revisions as the Committee shall deem appropriate including to reflect significant unforeseen events such as changes in law, accounting practices or unusual or nonrecurring items or occurrences.
 Performance Awards may become vested or earned in circumstances including upon a Participant's retirement, death or disability or a Change in Control to the extent provided in an Award Agreement.

 10.2 Payment of Performance Awards.
 At the end of the performance period, the Committee shall determine the extent to which performance goals have been attained or a degree of achievement between minimum and maximum levels in order to establish the level of payment to be made, if any, and shall determine if payment is to be made (for Performance Awards other than Cash Incentive Awards) in the form of cash or shares of Common Stock or a combination of cash and shares of Common Stock.
 Payments for Cash Incentive Awards, if any, shall be made in the form of cash.
 Payments of Performance Awards shall generally be made as provided for in the applicable Award Agreement.
-The Committee may, at the Date of Grant of Performance Shares, provide for the payment of Dividend Equivalents to the holder thereof either in cash or in additional shares of Common Stock, subject in all cases to deferral and payment on a contingent basis based on the Participant's earning of the Performance Shares with respect to which such Dividend Equivalents are paid.
+The Committee may, at the Date of Grant of Performance Shares, provide for the payment on a contingent basis based on the Participant's earning of the Performance Shares of Common Stock, subject in all cases to deferral and payment on a contingent basis based on the Participant's earning of the Performance Shares with respect to which such Dividend Equivalents are paid.
 The maximum value of Performance Units that may be granted to any one Participant during any one calendar year shall be separately limited to \$3,750,000.
 The maximum number of Performance Shares that may be granted to any one Participant during any one calendar year shall be separately limited to 100,000 share units (subject to adjustment as provided in Section 3.2 hereof).
-The maximum value of Cash Incentive Awards that may be granted to any one Participant during any one calendar year shall be separately limited to \$5,000,000.
+The maximum value of Cash Incentive Awards that may be granted to any one Participant during any one calendar year shall be separately limited to any one Participant during any one calendar year shall be separately limited to any one Participant during any one calendar year shall be separately limited to any one Participant during any one calendar year shall be separately limited to any one Participant during any one calendar year shall be separately limited to any one Participant during any one calendar year shall be separately limited to any one Participant during any one calendar year shall be separately limited